airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 have trouble predicting which parts of the program will be the bottlenecks which need optimization, so you will probably end up wasting your time optimizing the wrong parts.
-[Where to Optimize](#wheretooptimize) will discuss how to find the parts of your program that need optimization.
+[Where to Optimize](#where-to-optimize) will discuss how to find the parts of your program that need optimization.

 While you develop your program, you need to have the following